All the Vermeers in New York

 All the Vermeers in New York is a 1990 American film written and directed by Jon Jost.
 It won the Caligari Film Award in the 1991 Berlin International Film Festival and the Best Experimental Film in the Los Angeles Film Critics Association Awards.

 Plot

-Mark, a Wall Street financial broker, falls in love with a French actress at first sight, due to her resembling a Vermeer painting, and then proceeds to follow her from room to room in a museum.
+Mark, a Wall Street financial broker, falls in love with a French actress at first sight, due to her resembling a painting by Johannes Vermeer, and then proceeds to follow her from room to room in a museum.
 The broker goes up to the actress, Anna, and introduces himself which spawns a romantic relationship.
 Anna lives with two roommates — a wealthy woman and a female opera singer.
 As the relationship evolves, Mark dies from a cerebral hemorrhage while calling Anna.
 The film ends with Anna going into a Vermeer painting.

 Production

 The film was created with Jon Jost's love of Vermeer paintings as a central organizing theme.
 This is one of his first films produced in 35mm.
 Vincent Canby wrote in The New York Times the film's purpose was to show art as the last bit of humanism in a world without love.
 Marjorie Baumgarten, a writer for Austin Chronicle, called All the Vermeers in New York an experimental film.
 Emanuel Levy wrote in Cinema of Outsiders that the film is a mix of "narrative and experimental cinema".